‘Criminal Minds’ Writer Erica Messer Reveals The Pain Of Losing Hotch But Isn’t Allowed To Talk About Thomas Gibson

 Thomas Gibson’s dismissal from Criminal Minds was not only painful but extremely difficult for Erica Messer.
 Now that Erica’s life was #MissingHotch and Gibson, it became her responsibility to find a way to write Hotch out of the plot, without Gibson being present.
-Perhaps worst of all she is not allowed to talk about Gibson’s departure at all.
-Erica told TV Line.
+Perhaps worst of all she is not allowed to talk about Gibson’s departure at all, Erica told TV Line.

 “I don’t know how much I can say, [for legal reasons.]
 But personally, I was really sad writing the episode where I had to say goodbye [to Hotch] because I knew that no matter what you do, it’s never going to be perfect.
 You’re not going to please everyone, especially when you don’t have the face there to say goodbye to.”